 - An IP address looks something like 184.108.40.206.
 Bottom line, never trust emails that point you to URLs that only show an IP address.

 - Ask F-Secure Tool to see if the website is fake or not.

 - Never test web sites to see if they’re legitimate or not.
 It means entering passwords or personal information.
 These sites may install malicious software known as key logger software that records everything you type, then sends that information to spammers.
 Also read our detailed post on, how to detect Hardware KeyLoggers

 - Stay abreast of the latest scams: The FBI’s web site has a list of all the latest scams reported, so check it periodically.

 - If you’re being urged to “verify” sensitive account information, contact the company directly instead.
 Always type the web site’s address in the address bar instead of clicking links on suspicious emails.

 - PayPal never uses generic greetings in their emails.
 Next time you get an email from PayPal, check the salutation, as PayPal will usually use your member name.

 - Emails from banks and credit card companies will usually include partial account numbers.
 Therefore, one should always be suspicious if the message does not contain specific personal information.

-Phishing is a one of the fastest-growing cyber crimes according to the FBI, and one that costs consumers millions of dollars each year.
+Phishing is one of the widespread cybercrimes, according to the FBI, and one that costs consumers millions of dollars each year.
 These scams have one purpose: to get as much personal information from a user as possible.
-This includes login information, Social Security numbers, date of birth, and other identifiable information that can help scammers open up bogus accounts under your name or steal from your existing ones.
+This includes login information, Social Security numbers, date of birth, and other identifiable information.
+They can help scammers open up bogus accounts under your name or steal from your existing ones.